01TeardownHow it works

 Evidence is recorded.

-The handoff names changed files, commands, test results, open questions, and remaining risk.
+The handoff names source material, changed files, commands, and test results.
+It also names open questions and remaining risk.

 04ReviewHuman method